 If you are looking to view your own usage please visit SMARTHUB.

 Energy Saving Tips

 You can save energy, increase your comfort, and prolong the life of your furnace and appliances by following these simple tips.
 Many of the suggestions don't require special tools and won't cost you a penny.
 But they can save you money if you follow them on a regular basis.

 - Lower The Thermostat.
 When you are home and awake, set your thermostat as low as you can and still be comfortable.
 Turn the thermostat down 5-10 degrees when you go to work during the day or go to sleep at night.

 - Install A Programmable Thermostat.
 This device allows you to program your heating and cooling system to adjust automatically to save energy.
-Watch this video to see how.
+This video demonstrates how to install a programmable thermostat.

 - Maintain Your Heating System.
 Have your system serviced once a year by a professional to make sure it is operating efficiently.
 Replace furnace filters once a month or as needed during winter months.
 Clean the flue vent regularly in your wood- and pellet-burning heaters.

 - Reduce Heat Loss from your Fireplace.
 Keep your damper closed when you don't have a fire going.